Scott Bloomquist: Death

-Bloomquist died on August 16, 2024, after his personal vintage airplane crashed near his home in Mooresburg, Tennessee.
-He was 60.
-NASCAR Cup Series driver Tyler Reddick, whom Bloomquist mentored early in his career, dedicated his win at Michigan International Speedway the following weekend to Bloomquist.
+Bloomquist died on August 16, 2024, at age 60, after his personal vintage airplane, a Piper J-3 Cub, crashed near his home in Mooresburg, Tennessee.
+NASCAR Cup Series driver Tyler Reddick, whom Bloomquist had mentored early in his career, dedicated his win at Michigan International Speedway the following weekend to Bloomquist.

-In June 2025, the NTSB released a report citing that the probable cause of the plane crash was "the intentional flight into a building as an act of suicide."
+In June 2025, the NTSB released a report citing that the probable cause of the plane crash was "the intentional flight into a building as an act of suicide".
+Bloomquist had received flying lessons in his youth, but did not have a pilot's license.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)